iliagerman1985/agentleague_aws_hackathone/README.md

 1. Go to the **Tools** page
 2. Click **"Create Tool"**
-3. Select the game environment (Chess or Poker)
+3. Select the game environment (Chess)
 4. **Chat with the AI assistant** to generate your tool:
    - Describe what you want the tool to do
    - The AI will generate Python code for you